 This is essentially the reverse of an L code and is used when your level of untaxed additional income exceeds your Personal Allowance.

-This can happen if you are paying tax you owe from a previous year through your wages or pension, getting State benefits that you need to pay tax on or getting benefits from work.
+This can happen if you are paying tax that you owe from a previous year through your wages or pension, getting State benefits that you need to pay tax on or getting benefits from work.